 Equal Treatment Maryland

-The Senate Finance Committee will hold a hearing tomorrow on legislation designed to improve the quality of behavioral health care delivered in primary care settings by expanding access to the proven Collaborative Care Model.
-SB 101 is a key strategy in the Coalition’s efforts to improve behavioral health outcomes, save money, and keep people out of crisis.
+The Senate Finance Committee will hold a hearing tomorrow on legislation designed to expand Maryland’s network of CCBHCs.
+SB 362 is a key strategy in the Maryland Behavioral Health Coalition’s efforts to improve behavioral health outcomes, save money, and keep people out of crisis.

 This Week in Annapolis

 The Coalition priorities above aren’t the only important policy issues being discussed in Annapolis.
-Here are some of the other hearings MHAMD is focused on this week.
+Check out our attached updated bill list to see everything we are focusing on.

 Further information about the material above is available on the Maryland General Assembly website.